 Last November wasn’t any different, mostly a forgetful autumn, except for the release of GoldLink’s And After That, We Didn't Talk.
 By the time you reach the album’s fifth song you are intoxicated by the warmth of his production, the beats bounce and frolic as if they must be heard underneath a scorching sun during an outdoor music festival and Link has the vocal tone of a soothing, languorous cloudy July afternoon.
 Even though nature was telling us that summer was over, GoldLink’s album felt like summer was just beginning.

-When Kanye released 808s & Heartbreak at the tail end of November, 2008, listeners could hear in the music why he decided on a winter release.
+When Kanye released 808s & Heartbreak at the tail end of November 2008, listeners could hear in the music why he decided on a winter release.
 The album is a slow, snowy tundra of emotions that will put you in a frozen state of introspection.
-The death of his mother, affected by such a major loss and dealing with a failing relationship and a peaking career, he channeled his frigid state of mind and created a world for the coldest winter.
+With the death of his mother, affected by such a major loss and dealing with a failed relationship and a peaking career, Kanye channeled his frigid state of mind and created a world for the coldest winter.
 There’s no sun shining during “Paranoid,” no good times being had underneath the “Street Lights,” there’s nothing fun about “Pinocchio Story.”

 GoldLink is here to bring us a good time, so don’t forget about his album while you enjoy the remainder of your summer.
 We have a few more months before November returns with a breezy warning for us all that the cold is coming.